bekk/bekk-christmas/post/functional/types-and-kinds.md

 ### Higher-kinded polymorphism

 Functors exist in many languages.
 The essence of a [functor](https://functional.christmas/2020/8) is some context that you can *map* over, i.e. lift a function into the context and apply it in a sensible manner.
 A list is a straightforward example of a functor.
-In Haskell, they are abstracted as a type class:
+In Haskell, functors are abstracted as a type class:

 ```haskell
 class Functor f where